-- > set themselves high standards and seek and enjoy challenge - ) are building up a body of knowledge and have the skills to connect and apply that knowledge in different contexts. - ) are questioning and enjoy solving problems - ) can communicate effectively in different forms and settings, using both Weish and English - ) can explain the ideas and concepts they are learning about - > can use number effectively in different contexts - ) understand how to interpret data and apply - mathematical concepts - use digital technologies creatively to communicate, find and analyse information - > undertake research and evaluate critically what they find - and are ready to learn throughout their lives children and young people will be.
+- set themselves high standards and seek and enjoy challenge - are building up a body of knowledge and have the skills to connect and apply that knowledge in different contexts -) are questioning and enjoy solving problems. - can communicate effectively in different forms and settings, using both Weish and English - can explain the ideas and concepts they are learning about. - > can use number effectively in different contexts - understand how to interpret data and apply mathematical concepts. -) use digital technologies creatively to communicate, find and analyse information -) undertake research and evaluate critically what they find and are ready to learn throughout their lives healthy, confident individuals who: